Yend0r/gloomhaven-api-fsharp/Architecture.md

 The architecture is a typical layered app that attempts to separate concerns via layering as well as by code modularity.

-Web Layer -> Internal "Services" Layer -> Persistence Layer
+Web Layer -> Internal "Services" Layer -> Persistence Layer.

 ## Web Layer